On K-stability of Fano's last Fanos: Introduction

 where $\omega$ is a~primitive cube root of unity, and $u_1,\ldots,u_6$ are coordinates on $\mathbb{P}^5$.
 Let $V=Q_1\cap Q_2$.
 Then $V$ is smooth.
 Let $C_2$ be the smooth conic $V\cap\{u_1=u_2=u_3=0\}$, let $f\colon X\to V$ be the~blow up of this conic.
 Then $X$ is a~smooth Fano 3-fold in Family \textnumero 2.16, the group $\mathrm{Aut}(X)$ contains a subgroup isomorphic to $\mathfrak{A}_4$, and $X$ is K-stable. \end{example*}

 Since K-stability is an open property (see Section~\ref{section:openness} for more details), it follows from this example that a general Fano's last Fano is K-stable.
-However, the generality condition here is not effective, so we cannot apply this theorem to an explicitly given Fano's last Fano.
+However, the notion of ``generality'' here is non-effective: the argument only guarantees the existence of a Zariski open subset in the moduli space parametrizing K-stable members, without providing an explicit criterion to determine whether a given Fano's last Fano lies in this locus.
+In particular, the result cannot be directly applied to verify K-stability for a specific example.
 The goal of this paper is to remove this gap.

-Namely, in this paper, we prove an explicit (a bit technical) generalization of the theorem above, which can be applied to vast majority of Fano's last Fanos.
+Namely, in this paper, we prove an explicit (a bit technical) generalization of the theorem above, which can be applied to the vast majority of Fano's last Fanos.
 To state our main result, let $X$ be a smooth Fano 3-fold in Family \textnumero 2.16 that is defined over a subfield $\Bbbk\subset\mathbb{C}$, let $X_\mathbb{C}$ be its geometric model, and let $G$ be a (finite) subgroup in $\mathrm{Aut}(X)$.
 Then we have the~following $G$-equivariant Sarkisov link:

 where $V$ is a smooth complete intersection of two quadrics $Q_1$ and $Q_2$ in $\mathbb{P}^5$, $f$ is a blow up of a smooth conic $C_2\subset V$, and $g$ is a conic bundle.
 Let $\Delta$ be the~discriminant curve of the~conic bundle $g$.
 Then $\Delta$ is a reduced (possibly reducible) quartic curve in $\mathbb{P}^2$, which is defined over $\Bbbk$.